 Conference space is on a first come, first served basis.
 Space is limited so sign up today!

-A deposit of $250 is required to secure your berth in a cabin and must be received upon registration.
+A deposit of $250 is required to secure your berth in a cabin and must be received upon registration unless you are booked under a sale fare.
 This payment can be made using a credit card or check.
 Checks may be mailed to: 426 Village Dr. Tarpon Springs, FL 34689 and credit card payments may be made by calling CMERA at 843-246-0750.

 Contact Information- Email firstname.lastname@example.org Phone # 843-246-0750

 * The conference fee covers admission into all presentations given during the conference, priority space on any optional field activities, any film screenings, conference t-shirts, badges and entry into any conference specific breakfast meetings and/or cocktail parties.

 The conference fee is paid to the Moore Center for Marine Conservation, a non profit, and this fee is tax deductible.